Statistical significance

 You should know certain trade-offs associated with changing the statistical significance setting.
 In general,

-- A higher significance setting is more accurate and increases the time required for Optimizely to declare significant results because it requires a larger sample size.
+• A higher significance setting increases the time required for Optimizely to declare significant results because it requires a larger sample size.

-For information, see Change the statistical significance setting.
+For more information, see Change the statistical significance setting.

-Changing your statistical significance setting instantly affects all currently running experiments.
-If your experiment has a goal with an 85% statistically significant winner, and you change your statistical significance setting from 90% to 80%, the next time you load your Experiment Results page, you see a winner (85% > 80%).
-Your difference intervals also shrink to reflect the reduced need for confidence.
+A statistical significance change instantly affects every running experiment.
+Suppose your experiment has a goal at 85% statistical significance.
+If you lower the project setting from 90% to 80%, the Experiment Results page shows that goal as a winner the next time you reload it (85% > 80%).
+Your confidence intervals also shrink to reflect the reduced need for confidence.